|

 What size is it?
 What color is it?
 This comes back to attributes (above).
 Describe your product so someone who can't see it can picture it.

 How do I take care of it?
-I make care cards for sellers who make mugs, vinyl decals, etc. Including care instructions in your listing, as well as sending the customer a care card when they buy, is helpful.
+I make care cards for sellers who make mugs, vinyl decals, etc. Including care instructions in your listing, as well as sending the customer a care card when they buy is helpful.
 Here's a tutorial on how to make your own care cards.

 Pro tip: Keep it simple.
 Don't use fancy jargon.
 If you do, you are going to miss out on a lot of sales.
 Don't assume your potential customer knows anything about the product or how to use it.